WebAssembly/threads/document/core/exec/modules.rst

 Instantiation
 ~~~~~~~~~~~~~

+.. todo:: turn this into an administrative instruction handled by global reduction

 Given a :ref:`store <syntax-store>` :math:`S`, a :ref:`module <syntax-module>` :math:`\module` is instantiated with a list of :ref:`external values <syntax-externval>` :math:`\externval^n` supplying the required imports as follows.

 Instantiation checks that the module is :ref:`valid <valid>` and the provided imports :ref:`match <match-externtype>` the declared types,